hkarthik7/azure-devops-java-sdk/examples/AccountsApi.md

             // when we don't have access to Graph Api. accounts.getOrganizations();

-            // get a user profile
+            // get the user profile that has logged in accounts.getProfile();
-            accounts.getProfile();

             // get a user profile with id